dirac-institute/sorcha/docs/inputs.rst

 .. note::
-  The LSST pointing database is used by  **Objects in Field** and **surveySimPP**.
+  The LSST pointing database is used by  **Objects in Field** and **Sorcha**.

 This database contains information about the LSST pointing history and observing conditions.
-We use observation mid-point time, right ascension, declination, rotation angle of the camera, 5-sigma limiting magnitude, filter, and seeing information in Objects in Field and surveySimPP to determine if a synthetic Solar System object is observable.
+We use observation mid-point time, right ascension, declination, rotation angle of the camera, 5-sigma limiting magnitude, filter, and seeing information in Objects in Field and Sorcha to determine if a synthetic Solar System object is observable.
 What we call the LSST pointing database (currently simulated since Rubin Observatory hasn’t started operations) is generated through the Rubin Observatory scheduler (since 2021 referred to as `rubin_sim <https://github.com/lsst/rubin_sim>`_ and previously known as OpSim).
 This software is currently under active development and is being used to run many simulated iterations of LSST scenarios showing what the cadence would look like with differing survey strategies.
 A description of an early version of this python software can be found in `Delgado et al.(2014) <https://ui.adsabs.harvard.edu/abs/2014SPIE.9150E..15D>`_.The output of rubin_sim is a sqlite database containing the pointing history and associated metadata of the simulated observation history of LSST.